-Are church #ushers in the Bible?
-Click to Tweet
+Are church ushers in the Bible?

 4. The Duties of the Modern Church Usher

 If the role of a church usher to help your first time guests, repeat visitors, and members experience the sacredness and joy of a worship service, the specific duties of church ushers will vary church by church.